A relationship property agreement can help give you certainty about what will happen to your property if your marriage or de facto relationship ends.

 It is possible for a couple in a relationship to agree on a different distribution to that set out in the Act by way of a “contracting out agreement”, which is a formal relationship property agreement certified by lawyers.
 This gives the couple certainty as to what will happen to their property in the event that their relationship ends.

-If your relationship has ended and property issues need to be resolved, or if you are thinking about entering a relationship property agreement, contact one of our relationship property lawyers today.
+If your marriage or de facto relationship has ended and property issues need to be resolved, or if you are thinking about entering a relationship property agreement, contact one of our relationship property lawyers today.